-While it’s OK to offer wild birds most fruits, it’s essential to avoid giving them fruits with seeds or pits.
+While offering wild birds most fruits are OK, it’s essential to avoid giving them fruits with seeds or pits.
 But if you give them fruits like apples, pears, apricots, or peaches, then remove the seeds beforehand.

 Wild birds cannot digest milk; unfortunately, if they do, it will lead to an upset stomach or more serious health problems.
 So please, do not leave a bowl or tray of milk out for birds as it’s not good for them.

-Instead, it is best to offer them a dish of fresh water or provide them with a bird bath (which they drink from and bathe in).
+Instead, offering them a dish of fresh water or providing them with a bird bath (which they drink from and bathe in) is best.

 Just like humans, birds find chocolate hard to turn down.
 However, chocolate is toxic to birds and will give them bad health issues and may even kill them!
 For this reason, it would be best if you never offered any chocolate to birds.